stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (aoneill2-stat6250): A one-to-one match requires two set statements to input the two files.
 - Question (yyan11−stat6250): How One-to-One Merging Selects Data?
 - Answer (yyan11−stat6250): When you perform one-to-one merging, the new data set contains all the variables from all the input data sets.
 If the data sets contain variables that have the same names, the values that are read from the last data set overwrite the values that were read from earlier data sets.
+- Question (cyuan10-stat6250): Can you merge together two table sets with different number of records?
+- Answer (cyuan10-stat6250): Yes, in one-to-one merging for example will simply take the first observation from one table and merge with the first observation from the second table and so on - they do not have to be of equal number of observations.

 [Course Textbook Chapter 12, Problem 2]
-- Question (cyuan10-stat6250): Can you move two tables based on an unique identifier vs. based on order of observation?
-- Answer (cyuan10-stat6250): Yes, you can still do this with one-to-one merging.
-You can sort both variables based on the single unique identifier and then merge the two.
 * *Question (aalshehry−stat6250):* What is the main difference between using SET and Merge statements in DATA step?
 - Question (akumar30−stat6250): How to append two dataset, when common variable has different type of data?
 - Answer (akumar30−stat6250):  If the type of a variable in the DATA= data set is different than in the BASE= data set, SAS replaces all values for the variable in the DATA= data set with missing values and keeps the variable type of the variable specified in the BASE= data set